psi4/psi4/doc/sphinxman/source/ompn.rst

 [Bozkaya:2011:omp2]_.

-Publications resulting from the use of the OMP3 code should cite the following publications:
+Publications resulting from the use of the OMP3 code should cite the following publication(s):

-[Bozkaya:2011:omp2]_ and [Bozkaya:2011:omp3]_.
+[Bozkaya:2011:omp3]_.

 Publications resulting from the use of the OCEPA code should cite the following publication(s):